-- a) All facilities must have an emergency response plan which should include the plan for gas releases and emergency evacuation (more information in AIGA 004/04 and EIGA 30/04) - b) Only trained and qualified personnel should handle electronic specialty gases. - c) Have on hand the MSDS to handle the electronic specialty gases. - d) Use appropriate materials of construction compatible for handling electronic specialty gases.
+- a) All facilities shall have an emergency response plan which should include the plan for gas releases and emergency evacuation (more information in AIGA 004/04 and EIGA 30/07) - b) Only trained and qualified personnel should handle electronic specialty gases. - c) Have on hand the MSDS to handle the electronic specialty gases. - d) Use appropriate materials of construction compatible for handling electronic specialty gases.
 This information can be obtained from the MSDS. - e) Always wear proper personal protective equipment when handling gas containers.
-Steelcapped safety shoes, safety glasses with side shields and leather gloves are recommended. - f) Good housekeeping is essential, e.g. keeping combustible material away from container storage or use areas. - g) Practice First-In-First-Out (FIFO) cylinder management. - h) There are a variety of different cylinder valve inlets that are in use today.
+Steelcapped safety shoes, safety glasses with side shields and leather gloves are recommended.
+Refer to Appendix 2-2 for the personal protective equipment. - f) Good housekeeping is essential, e.g. keeping combustible material away from container storage or use areas. - g) Practice First-In-First-Out (FIFO) cylinder management. - h) There are a variety of different cylinder valve inlets that are in use today.
 There are also a variety of cylinder neck threads that are used worldwide.
-The threads on the valve inlet must match the threads on the container neck.
-It is very dangerous to match cylinders and valves that have been manufactured to different national standards since the possibility exists that the valve, under pressure, could be ejected from the cylinder.
+The threads on the valve inlet shall match the threads on the container neck.
+It is very dangerous to match cylinders and valves that have been manufactured to different national standards since the possibility exists that the valve, under pressure, could be ejected from the cylinder. - i) Care shall be exercised to ensure that a container including the container valve about to be filled has not been previously damaged. - j) Pre-fill inspection of containers and correct verification of their pressure rating prior to filling is very important. - k) Check for insects or foreign material before removing the valve protection cap. - I) Remove valve outlet plug or connections slowly and look for signs of leakage before removing completely. - m) Always stand at the side of the valve outlet plug or connection when removing the plug or breaking a connection. - n) Check cleanliness of the valve outlet and hoses. - o) Adaptors shall not be used to connect containers of different gases since it is very dangerous to use them.

-- i) Care must be exercised to ensure that a container about to be filled has not been previously damaged. - j) Pre-fill inspection of containers and correct verification of their pressure rating prior to filling is very important. - k) Check for insects or foreign material before removing the valve protection cap. - I) Remove valve outlet plug or connections slowly and look for signs of leakage before removing completely. - m) Always stand at the side of the valve outlet plug or connection when removing the plug or breaking a connection. - n) Check cleanliness of the valve outlet and hoses. - o) Adaptors shall not be used to connect containers. - p) Always open valves slowly and carefully. - q) Do not over-tighten valves. - r) The valve protection device shall always be kept in place except when the container is being filled or used. - s) Never drag or slide the containers. - t) During transportation of hazardous gases, handwheel valves should have the handwheel tied shut to prevent accidental release. - u) Never lift the container by the valve protection cap. - v) Use proper cylinder trolleys or appropriate moving devices to minimize rolling of cylinders over long distances. - w) Always restrain the containers whether during transportation, storage or use. - x) Never strike an arc (with welding electrode) on the container. - y) Never allow containers to contact electrical circuits. - z) Never expose containers to corrosive chemicals or vapours, e.g. bleach or seawater. - aa) Never use cylinders as a roller to move equipment. - bb) Containers with residual gas should be treated as if they were full. - cc) Always purge piping systems with inert gas before introduction of flammable, toxic and corrosive gases. - dd) Always purge piping systems with inert gas before disconnection of flammable, toxic and corrosive gases.
+- p) Always open valves slowly and carefully. - q) Do not over-tighten valves. - r) The valve protection device shall always be kept in place except when the container is being filled or used. - s) Never drag or slide the containers. - t) During transportation of hazardous gases, handwheel valves should have the handwheel tied shut to prevent accidental release. - u) Never lift the container by the valve protection cap. - v) Use proper cylinder trolleys or appropriate moving devices to minimize rolling of cylinders over long distances. - w) Always restrain the containers whether during transportation, storage or use. - x) Never strike an arc (with welding electrode) on the container. - y) Never allow containers to contact electrical circuits. - z) Never expose containers to corrosive chemicals or vapours, e.g. bleach or seawater. - aa) Never use cylinders as a roller to move equipment. - bb) Containers with residual gas should be treated as if they were full. - cc) Always purge piping systems with inert gas before introduction of flammable, toxic and corrosive gases. - dd) Always purge piping systems with inert gas before disconnection of flammable, toxic and corrosive gases. - ee) Connections (e.g. cylinder pigtail connections), which are routinely re-made in the process, should be leak checked at a pressure higher than maximum operating pressure before system purging.